joaoromaniello/joaoromaniello/README.md

-# Olá! 👋 Eu sou o João Antônio Nardini Romaniello
+# Hello! 👋 I'm João Antônio Nardini Romaniello

-Estou cursando Ciência da Computação na Universidade Federal de Uberlândia.
-Tenho paixão por resolver problemas utilizando a programação.
-Sou um aprendiz rápido e estou sempre animado para aprender novas tecnologias e linguagens de programação.
+I’m a Computer Science graduate from the Federal University of Uberlândia.
+I have a passion for solving problems through programming and have gained extensive experience working on innovative projects.
+As a fast learner, I’m always excited to explore new technologies and improve my skills.

-## 😄 Sobre mim
+## 😄 About Me

-- 🎮 Amo jogos e computadores
+- 🎮 I love games and computers
-- 📚 Atualmente estou no ultimo periodo do meu curso
-- 💡 Sempre em busca de novos desafios e oportunidades para aprender
+- 💡 Always seeking new challenges and opportunities to learn
+- 🤝 Experienced in collaborative and high-impact projects

-## 📂 Projetos recentes
+## 📂 Recent Projects and Experiences

-- [Soccer Matches Analyser](https://github.com/joaoromaniello/odds.git): Algoritmo de analise de dados esportivos feitos com webscrap na pagina [FootyStats](https://footystats.org/)
+- [Soccer Matches Analyser](https://github.com/joaoromaniello/odds.git): A sports data analysis algorithm using web scraping on the [FootyStats](https://footystats.org/) page.
-- [PushDownAutomata](https://github.com/joaoromaniello/PushDownAutomata): Algoritmo criado para fins acadêmicos, com o objetivo de aprender como um Autômato de Pilha funciona.
+- [PushDownAutomata](https://github.com/joaoromaniello/PushDownAutomata): An algorithm created for academic purposes to learn how a Pushdown Automaton works.
-- [TuringMachine](https://github.com/joaoromaniello/TuringMachine): Simulação de como uma Máquina de Turing funciona.
+- [TuringMachine](https://github.com/joaoromaniello/TuringMachine): A simulation of how a Turing Machine operates.
+- **WhatsApp Chatbot Development**: Created and maintained advanced chatbots integrated with WhatsApp, focusing on efficient workflows and scalability using Node.js and Java with Spring Boot.
+- **n8n Integration Flows**: Designed and implemented complex integration flows using n8n, ensuring secure and efficient data management through APIs and webhooks.
+- **Technical Leadership in Messaging Systems**: Contributed to the optimization and scalability of message delivery systems on platforms like 360dialog.

-## 💻 Habilidades Técnicas
+## 💻 Technical Skills

-- Linguagens de programação: Java, JavaScript, Python , C , TypeScript,  HTML e CSS
+- Programming languages: Java, JavaScript, Python, C, TypeScript, HTML, and CSS
-- Conhecimento de frameworks modernos para desenlvovimento web *( Angular e Node)*
-- Conhecimentos em estruturas de dados e algoritmos
-- Interesse em Analise de dados,desenvolvimento de software, DevOps e Inteligência Artificial
+- Knowledge of modern web development frameworks *(Angular, Node.js, and Spring Boot)*
+- Experience with data structures, algorithms, and design patterns (SOLID principles)
+- Expertise in building chatbots, data integration, and API development
+- Familiarity with CI/CD pipelines and DevOps practices using tools like Docker and Azure DevOps
+- Interests in data analysis, software development, and Artificial Intelligence

-## 📫 Entre em contato
+## 📫 Contact Me

-Você pode me encontrar no Instagram como [@joaonardinir](https://instagram.com/joaonardinir)
+You can find me on Instagram at [@joaonardinir](https://instagram.com/joaonardinir).

 <img height="180em" src="https://github-readme-stats.vercel.app/api?username=joaoromaniello&show_icons=true&hide_border=true&&count_private=true&include_all_commits=true" />